-Day 34 - Summer Temperatures Arrive : Aire-sur-l'Adour to Arzacq-Arraziguet
+Day 34 - Rising Summer Temperatures : Aire-sur-l'Adour to Arzacq-Arraziguet

 About an hour into the hike, just as the sun was beginning to come up, we were suddenly enveloped in a glorious wall of fog.
 When we saw it on the horizon we first thought it was a huge rainstorm, but as it surrounded us we realized with great delight that it was fog!

 The next few hours were a cool walk through corn and soy fields, under blissfully cloudy skies.
-Even with taking a short break, we arrived in Miramont-Senzacq around 10:30.
-Miramont is a very charming little village, decorated in the Basque colours, and with an open bakery.
+Even after taking a short break, we arrived in Miramont-Senzacq around 10:30 AM.
+Miramont is a very charming little village, decorated in Basque colours, and with an open bakery.
 The church was very beautiful, as was the town.

 We had made reservations to stay at the communal gite there, but it was another 5 hours before they would open the doors to pilgrims, and we decided we couldn't possibly waste the cool weather, so we considered our options.
 We called Pimbo, which would mean a 25 km walk for the day, but everything there was 'complet', so we tried Arzacq instead.
 We were feeling good, and the communal gite there had a place for us, so we headed out, full of confidence.

-The next 7 km to Pimbo were very beautiful, and brought many changes in the landscape and trail characteristics.
-We again started to climb, suggesting that even though we still can't see the Pyrenees for the fog and heat haze, we are beginning to enter the foothills.
+The next 7 km to Pimbo were very beautiful and brought many changes in the landscape and trail characteristics.
+We again started to climb, suggesting that even though we still couldn't see the Pyrenees for the fog and heat haze, we were beginning to enter the foothills.

 We checked in to the communal gite, which seems to be very large, and then went exploring in the town.
-Afterwards we sat at an outdoor patio to plan tomorrow's walk, and were soon joined by several other pilgrims.
+Afterwards, we sat at an outdoor patio to plan tomorrow's walk and were soon joined by several other pilgrims.
 We passed a pleasant hour until dinner, which was served in an outdoor courtyard.
-Behind us were a group of school children, who sounded very happy and excited.
+Behind us was a group of schoolchildren, who sounded very happy and excited.

-Although we walked 32 km today, we feel okay and the temperature is down to around 25 degrees.
-It was a challenging but good day.
+Although we walked 33.8 km today, we feel okay and the temperature is down to around 25 degrees.
+It was a very challenging but ultimately good day.

 _________________________________________________________________________________